BirminghamConservatoire/IntegraLive/documentation/markdown/module-development/module-development.md

 **Tags** should define a set of tags that can be used to categorise the module.
 These are used to construct the Tags filter box in the Module List in Integra Live.

 A number of pre-defined tags are provided in the module creator.
-To use your own non-listed tag, click “add tag” and type directly at the cursor.
+To use non-listed tags, click “add tag” and type directly at the cursor.

 #### Endpoints

-Clicking the Endpoints tab in the Module Creator allows interface info for one or more endpoints to be added.
+Clicking the Endpoints tab in the Module Creator enables interface info for one or more endpoints to be added.
 To add an endpoint, click the Add Endpoint button

 ![](../../page-images/add_endpoint.png)